Highland Community School District: Athletics

+For American Football, the Huskies compete in Iowa Class A District 5 (As of 2025).

 Former Schools

 From 1963 to 2017, the district operated two elementary schools.
 One school was located in Ainsworth with the other located in Riverside.

 The most recent Ainsworth Elementary building was constructed in 1973 and received renovations and an expansion in 1999.
 Circa 2001 it had about 120 students.
 Due to declining enrollment and increased costs, the Highland Board of Education made the decision to close the Ainsworth school at the conclusion of the 2016-2017 school year.
 Starting the fall of 2017, all elementary students in the district began to attend school in Riverside, which was renamed Highland Elementary.
 In 2017 Ainsworth Elementary had 70 students.
 District leadership stated that it would have had to spend upkeep of $50,000 if it remained open.

 Prior to the opening of the middle school in 2003, seventh through twelfth grade students in the district attended the Highland Junior-Senior High School, which was located at the current-day high school site.
 Sixth grade students attended either Ainsworth or Riverside Elementary School.